ViniciusARZ/ViniciusARZ/README.md

 International Relations student that discovered Data Analysis and fell in love.
+Laziness to do things made me an automation enthusiast.
-- I work with business intelligence focused on sales, and currently studying SQL, Python, R and PBI.DAX
+- Currently work with Business Intelligence focused on Sales, studying SQL, Python, R and PBI.DAX